japila-books/apache-spark-internals/docs/webui/SparkUI.md

 `getSparkUser` returns the name of the user a Spark application runs as.

-Internally, `getSparkUser` requests `user.name` System property from link:spark-webui-EnvironmentListener.adoc[EnvironmentListener] Spark listener.
+Internally, `getSparkUser` requests `user.name` System property from spark-webui-EnvironmentListener.md[EnvironmentListener] Spark listener.

 NOTE: `getSparkUser` is used...FIXME